edzaga/sql-course/sql-course-en/lectures/week7/lecture28.rst

 ============

 Let’s suppose that during the first semester of class, specifically on a month in which a new College-Application system is being implemented, 4 students apply.
-Because of this, is desided to make an upgrade using views, as they simplify complex queries about tables, be it by selecting (:sql:`SELECT`.) and/or (:sql:`INSERT`, :sql:`UPDATE`, :sql:`DELETE`) data.
+Because of this, is decided to make an upgrade using views, as they simplify complex queries about tables, be it by selecting (:sql:`SELECT`.) and/or (:sql:`INSERT`, :sql:`UPDATE`, :sql:`DELETE`) data.